troperville

 • The Sun Also Rises: Brett.

-• In another F. Scott Fitzgerald novel, Gloria in The Beautiful And Damned.
+• In another F. Scott Fitzgerald novel, Gloria in The Beautiful and Damned.
 Since the novel is set in the 1910s, she is explicitly said to be an early proponent of the fashion.

 • Naomi in Tanizaki Jun'ichiro's novel Naomi.

-• Sadie, from Sophie Kristanella's Twenties Girl.
+• Sadie, from Sophie Kinsella's Twenties Girl.

 Live-Action TV

-• Boardwalk Empire premieres with the onset of Prohibition, but it isn't until the third season (when the show's timeline has advanced to the early 1920's) that we get an honest-to-gosh flapper in the character of Broadway chorine Billie Kent.
+• Boardwalk Empire premieres with the onset of Prohibition, but it isn't until the third season (when the show's timeline has advanced to the early 1920s) that we get an honest-to-gosh flapper in the character of Broadway chorine Billie Kent.

 Music